machinebox/graphql/README.md

 client := NewClient(srv.URL)
 	// enable / disable logging
 	client.Log = func(s string) { log.Println(s) }
-	// we like our json pretty
-	client.IndentLoggedJson = true
+	// we like our json pretty so this feature was added client.IndentLoggedJson = true

     /*